Yog Niketan Dham

 Ujjayi Pranayama

 What is Ujjayi Pranayama?
-The word Ujjayi Pranayama comes from the Sanskrit language.
-In English, it is called Ocean breath.
-It means ‘victorious’ and is derived from the Sanskrit word Ujji, which means to attain a higher level.
-Ujjayi Pranayama is also known as triumph over decay and death because it profoundly affects the physical,
+The word “Ujjayi Pranayama” is derived from Sanskrit.
+In English, it is known as Ocean Breath.
+It means ‘victorious’ and is derived from the Sanskrit word Ujji, meaning ‘to attain a higher level’.
+Ujjayi Pranayama is also known as the practice of triumphing over decay and death because it profoundly affects

 Kundalini